Signs of Puppy Farming

 Recognizing an untrustworthy source

-Dogs from puppy farms are usually accompanied by false and forged documentation which leads buyers to think they have been imported legally or bred in the USA.
-Often these puppies have not been vaccinated against rabies or have been given vaccinations prematurely, so they are futile.
-If found to have been illegally imported, puppies will be quarantined, and in these cases, the fees must be paid by the owners.
+False and forged documentation usually accompany dogs from puppy farms, which leads buyers to think they have been imported legally or bred in the USA.
+Often these animals have not been vaccinated against rabies or have been given vaccinations prematurely, so they are futile.
+Puppies must be quarantined if found to have been illegally imported, and in these cases, the fees must be paid by the owners.

 Health and behavioral problems associated with puppy farms

-Often puppies from puppy farms can seem fine at first appearance, but progressively often display signs of fatal illnesses.
+Often puppies from puppy farms can seem okay at first appearance, but progressively often display signs of fatal illnesses.
 The Humane Society of the United States, summarizing the puppy buyer complaints they received from 2007-2011, specified 40 percent of these puppies contracted diseases such as pneumonia and parvovirus and 34 percent had congenital defects.
-This highlights many may not have been raised by responsible breeders.
+These facts indicate many dogs may not have been raised by responsible breeders.

 All responsible breeders will follow recommended breeding guidelines and make use of health screening schemes, to help owners forecast the puppy’s future health.
 Your breeder should be able to paint a clear picture of what this encompasses and what they are aiming to accomplish with their dogs.